 The good news is that no, you’re not.

-A single, bare-metal machine with an Intel Xeon E-series CPU is capable of running multiple instances of a games server.
-In theory, you could run an unlimited amount of game servers on the same dedicated server to ensure you’re not paying for resources that go unused.
+A single, bare-metal machine with an Intel Xeon E-series CPU is capable of running multiple game server instances.
+In theory, you could run an unlimited number of game servers on the same dedicated server to ensure you’re not paying for resources that go unused.

-This will of course depend on application efficiency, server RAM for gaming requirements, storage and network configuration of the virtual and physical machine.
-You’ll also need to consider how many simultaneous players you hope to serve and the size of the map or world used by the game.
+This will of course depend on application efficiency, server RAM requirements, storage and the network configuration of the virtual and physical machines.
+You’ll also need to consider how many simultaneous players you hope to serve, and the size of the map or world used by the game.

 A good game server hosting company will allow game studios to test hardware during their development phase to optimize hardware resource usage.
-This ensures studios get the maximum return on their hosted games server investment – and that their players have the best experience too.
-(You can talk to our team about development phase hardware testing here.)
+This ensures studios get the maximum return on their investment – and that their players have the best experience too.

-When choosing a server for gaming, CPU tends to be the highest priority.
-However, server RAM for gaming is also important – will the dedicated machine have sufficient memory to run the application adequately?
+When hosting a game server, CPU tends to be the highest priority.
+However, server RAM is also important.
+It’s ultimately responsible for whether the dedicated machine will have sufficient memory to run the application optimally.

-CPU and RAM tend to have a direct correlation – hosted games servers typically maintain a ratio between the number of CPU cores and the RAM allocated to each.
-When renting a bare-metal server with a high-power Intel Xeon E-series CPU, you’ll probably want to run more game server instances simultaneously, requiring more RAM in the process.
+CPU and RAM tend to have a direct correlation.
+Hosted game servers typically maintain a ratio between the number of CPU cores and the RAM allocated to each.
+When renting a bare metal server with a high-power Intel Xeon E-series CPU, you’ll probably want to run more game server instances simultaneously, requiring more RAM in the process.

-This means that if you double the capability of your CPU, you’ll probably need to double server RAM for gaming too.
-But like we said, the only way to be sure is to test configurations to ensure you are getting the best performance for your investment.
+This means that if you double the capability of your CPU, you’ll probably need to double the server RAM too.
+But like we said, the only way to be sure is to work with your bare metal hosting provider to run test configurations to ensure you are getting the best performance from your gaming servers.